spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Parameters

-The **parameters** section resumes the list of infrastructure layers and add-on components included in the cluster profile.
+The **Parameters** section resumes the list of infrastructure layers and add-on components included in the cluster profile.

 ![palette clusters parameters](deploy-k8s-cluster/aws/clusters_parameters.png)